solitaire jezzball cinco travel coolpick

 Saving Your Game

-When in doubt, NetCELL saves your game for you anyway.
-If you leave the NetCELL web page, any game in progress is remembered.
+When in doubt, we save your game for you.
+If you leave the game web page, any game in progress is remembered.
 If you close your browser, turn off your computer, unhook your network connect, it's still the same.
-The game is stored move by move at the central server so it's always right there when you come back.
+The game is stored almost move by move at the central server so it's always right there when you come back.

 Quitting a Game

-A Give Up button is provided at the bottom of the NetCELL board.
-When you've gotten yourself into a situation from which there is no escape, use this button to acknowledge the loss.
+A Give Up button is provided for when you've gotten yourself into a situation from which there is no escape—use this button to acknowledge the loss.
 Otherwise, your losing game will be saved indefinitely.
 Quitting a game of course also causes you to lose any streak you may have built up, so be sure it's really a lost cause before you reach for the button.

 Score Keeping Information